 Up until now, DM-theorists have been more intent on merely asserting that forces are contradictory (serially overusing this term) than they have been with providing any evidence or argument to demonstrate the truth of this dogma -- or, indeed, with clarifying what it could possibly mean to assert that they are 'contradictory'.

-Once again, it is clear that DM-theorists have been happy to derive and them promulgate yet more a priori Super-Science from a set of inappropriate concepts and dubious analogies, compounded by a poetic view of the assorted antics of ancient mystical intelligences (i.e., these forces and their 'contradictions'), all subsequently confused with a rather precise logical principle (i.e., contradictions in FL).
+Once again, it is clear that DM-theorists have been happy to derive, and then promulgate, yet more a priori Super-Science from a set of inappropriate metaphors and dubious analogies, compounded by a poetic view of the assorted antics of ancient mystical intelligences (i.e., these forces and their 'contradictions'), all subsequently confused with what is a rather precise logical principle (i.e., "contradiction" as it appears in FL).

-Standard examples DM-theorists regularly wheel-out to illustrate the analogy between forces and contradictions are considered in detail in Essay Seven Part One and Note 40 of Essay Eight Part Two, and shown to be misconceived.
+Standard examples DM-theorists regularly wheel-out to illustrate the analogy between forces and contradictions are considered in detail in Essay Seven Part One and Note 40 of Essay Eight Part Two, where they are shown to be misconceived.
 For instance, the alleged UO between the North and South poles of a magnet (or even that between positive and negative electrical charges) fails to illustrate the opposition between attractive and repulsive forces.
 In a magnet, two Norths, or two Souths (i.e., two likes), repel -- whereas two opposites (a North and a South), attract.
-So, if anything here, non-opposites 'contradict' (i.e., 'conflict' with each other -- two Norths or two Souths repel), while actual opposites do not (i.e., North and South attract).
+So, if anything, non-opposites 'contradict' (i.e., 'conflict' with each other -- two Norths or two Souths repel), here, while actual opposites don't (i.e., North and South attract).
 Instead of a 'struggle' between opposites here we see harmony once again, confirming that magnetic change is also the result of the aforementioned 'dialectical tautologies'.